dmckoy0776/Angular-Product-Management/README.md

 # Product Management

-This project was built using a code-along tutorial from PluralSight.
+This project was built using a code-along tutorial from PluralSight called Angular-Getting Started.
 It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.2.

 ## Development server